 If you aren’t super familiar with Hoya, which are one of my favorite pet safe plant families, they’re kind of a cross between a plant and a succulent.
-I’ll talk more about Hoyas in another post, but keep this in mind; they have thick, juicy leaves which hold water like a succulent would.
+I talk more about Hoyas in this post, but keep this in mind; they have thick, juicy leaves which hold water like a succulent would.
 Hoya are typically found in Thailand, China and India and they make the best houseplants.

 This post isn’t about all Hoyas though, it’s about Hoya kerrii.
 As you see, these chubby babies are not only pet safe and pinchably cute, but also look like a little heart vine.
 Like, I can’t.

 Sunlight: Again, these guys have plump leaves that hold water like succulents do, so they need lots of sun.
 I keep all of my Hoya in a very bright window with 6+ hours of daily sun.
 Low light = sad Hoya.

 Watering: Water when the pot feels dry.
 If you have a moisture meter you can test that way, or go by feel.
 When the pot is light, gently aerate the soil and water throughly.
 Never let these stand in water.

 Humidity: I always have a humidifier running (my fav is this one by Vornado), but Hoya like some humidity over dry air.

 Soil: For all of my Hoya, I do an orchid bark, perlite, sand, and soil mixture.
 This keeps the soil well-draining so when it’s watering time, there’s not a root rot risk.